SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-11-13-building-apps-games-for-xbox-one-using-uwp-build-once-and-target-many.markdown

  | [![image](/Images/wordpress/2016/11/image_thumb-11.png "image")](/Images/wordpress/2016/11/image-11.png) |
 | [![image](/Images/wordpress/2016/11/image_thumb-12.png "image")](/Images/wordpress/2016/11/image-12.png) |

-6: Done.&nbsp; You should now be able to deploy and run games from Visual Studio on your Xbox.
+6: Done.
+You should now be able to deploy and run games from Visual Studio on your Xbox.

 You can also see debugging information from your Xbox (providing your local network supports it) while the game is running.